ARMmbed/mbed-os-5-docs/docs/api/networksocket/securesocket.md

 tls.send("HELLO", 5);
 ```

-### API

-`TLSSocketWrapper` implements Mbed OS Socket API and extends it with functions that allow configuring security certificates.
-Please note that for most of the use cases, you are using these methods through `TLSSocket` class.

 #### Configuring certificates

-`TLSSocketWrapper` provides following API to set server certificate.
-You can use either BASE64 formatted PEM certificate, or binary DER certificates.
-Later form of these functions just assumes `root_ca_pem` or `client_cert_pem` to be standard C string and counts its lenght and passes to method which takes just `void*` and `len`.
+`TLSSocketWrapper` provides the following API to set server certificate.
+You can use either BASE64 formatted PEM certificate or binary DER certificates.
+The later form of these functions assumes `root_ca_pem` or `client_cert_pem` to be standard C string, counts its length and passes to method, which takes only `void*` and `len`.

 ```
 /** Sets the certification of Root CA.